 In order to take full advantage of these chips in PC gaming, you will also need to select a balanced graphics card option.
 For full gaming-focused builds at different budget tiers (which recommend both CPUs and GPUs), see our primary build recommendation chart.

 While there are more expensive CPUs on the market than any of those listed below, such “higher-tier” chips sacrifice per-core speed in order to provide additional cores in each CPU.
 This strategy makes those high-core-count CPUs terrific choices for professional-grade video editing, music production, and 3D rendering—but slightly worse choices for gaming, which currently benefits more from high single-core speeds than from high core counts.

 Best CPU for Gaming

 A builder whose top priority is exceptional gaming performance should prioritize this chip (directly after the top gaming PC priority: a stellar graphics card).
-It also features extremely good multi-core performance—and this processor is unlocked, so (safe, careful) overclocking could take its performance even higher than most benchmarks for it.
+And this processor is unlocked, so (safe, careful) overclocking could take its performance even higher than most benchmarks for it.